alibaba/hooks/docs/guide/blog/hmr.en-US.md

 }
 ```

-As the code above, during the hot replacement, `isUnmount.current` becomes true, causing the code to think that the component has been unmounted during the second execution.
+As the code above, during the hot replacement, `isUnmount.current` becomes `true`, causing the code to think that the component has been unmounted during the second execution.

 ## How to solve these problems